Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

      Creates a new control instance.

      .. note::
-        You shouldn't have to call this yourself, instead use the methods in :class:`GuiBase` to add controls.
+        Don't construct control instances directly, use the methods in :class:`GuiBase`.

      :param Gui: The GUI instance that created this control.
      :param Options: Options string.